Serious-senpai/haruka-rewrite/README.md

 - Contain an anime images collection with more than 4600 images
 - Fetch image source with [saucenao.com](https://saucenao.com)
 - Provide search for [Urban Dictionary](https://urbandictionary.com), [MyAnimeList](https://myanimelist.net), [Pixiv](https://www.pixiv.net), [Tenor](https://tenor.com), and [Zerochan](https://zerochan.net)
-- Automatically leave the guild if no text command or slash command has been used within the last 30 days